IBM-Bluemix-Docs/node/index.md

 ## Adding a service
 {: #node-add-service}

-1. Return to your project in the {{site.data.keyword.cloud_notm}} {{site.data.keyword.dev_console}}.
+1. Return to your app in the {{site.data.keyword.cloud_notm}} {{site.data.keyword.dev_console}}.
+2. On the App details page, click **Create service** or **Connect existing services**, depending on whether you already have services that you want to connect to this app.
-2. Click **Add service**, select the category of the service you want to add, click **Next**, then choose your service.
-For example, to add a NoSQL database to your application, select the **Data** category, then select **Cloudant**, which offers a Lite plan for free development. {{site.data.keyword.cloud_notm}} {{site.data.keyword.dev_console}} provisions the service for you based on the selected plan.
+3. Select the kind of service you want, and follow the prompts to either add an existing service to your app or create a service instance.
+For example, to add a NoSQL database to your application, select the **Databases** category, then select **Cloudant**, which offers a Lite plan for free development. {{site.data.keyword.cloud_notm}} provisions the service for you, based on the selected plan.
-Note: If you previously provisioned the service that you plan to use, choose the **Existing** category.
-3. After the service is provisioned, click **Download code** to regenerate the project with the SDK that connects to your service.
+4. After the service is provisioned, click **Download code** to regenerate the app with the SDK that connects to your service.

+After you add all the services that you want, the services are displayed in the App details page.

+After you connect a service to your app, you can navigate to the service documentation and API references.
+Simply click the links within the **Services** card to view the related docs.

+For more information, see [Adding a service to your app](/docs/apps?topic=creating-apps-add-service).

 ## Running apps locally
 {: #node-run-local}